TWICE COOKED PORK RIBS WITH

 Preheat your oven to 160C.
 Take a large roasting tray and line it with baking paper.
 Put the pork in the lined tray, season with salt, pour the pineapple juice around and add the sugar to the juice.
 Cover with foil and bake in the middle of the oven for 2 hours or until the meat is falling off the bone.
 (Make sure you pre-heat your BBQ towards the end of this step.
 Our coal BBQ takes about 20mins to heat)

 While the meat is cooking, make the BBQ sauce.
 Heat the oil in a medium pot over a medium/high heat and when hot, add the onions and a good pinch of salt and cook off for a few minutes until the onion is translucent.
-Add the garlic and cook until it just starts to colour, then add the remaining ingredients.
+Add the garlic and cook until it just starts to colour, then adds the remaining ingredients.
 Cook for about 10 minutes until the glaze is nice and thick and glossy.
 Taste.
 Season with salt and any extra hot sauce if you want more kick!
 Set aside.

 Once the meat is cooked and falling from the bone, remove the tray from oven and be really careful to not break the meat apart, it is really delicate.
 Lift out, glaze generously with the sauce and add to a hot coal BBQ.
 Tuning carefully at least twice and basting as you go.
 The meat is already cooked, so just cook until you have the stickiness and charred amount that you like.
 I cooked mine for 10 minutes, as don't want the meat to dry out too much from overcooking it.

 Alternatively, increase the oven to 200C Fan Grill, move rack closer to the grill - and char under the grill for 10 minutes or until cooked to your liking.
-Serve with your favorite salads (a potato salad and slaw be good!) and lots of cold beer.
+Serve with your favourite salads (a potato salad and slaw be good!) and lots of cold beer.